 Child Welfare Survey Report

-This report by ZERO TO THREE and Child Trends presents findings from a 2013 survey of state child welfare agencies about the policies and practices that guide their work in addressing the needs of infants and toddlers who have been maltreated.
+The initial report by ZERO TO THREE and Child Trends presents findings from our 2013 survey of state child welfare agencies about the policies and practices that guide their work in addressing the needs of infants and toddlers who have been maltreated.
 It sets the stage for understanding how states are currently supporting young children and where opportunities exist to expand supports.

 Three broad themes emerged from the survey: